grapp-dev/stacks/README.md

 > A set of components for building layouts in React Native.
 Powered by [React Native Unistyles](https://github.com/jpudysz/react-native-unistyles).

+`Stacks` follows a design principle that states that components should not provide surrounding white space.
+Instead, the spacing between elements is solely owned by layout components.

 ## Documentation

 Full documentation can be found [here](https://stacks.grapp.dev).